peterkehlerjr/RcppGO/Readme.md

 * The algorithm doesn't require a good starting point.

 ### Disadvantages
-Due to its stochastic approach, the results of the algorithm are also stochastic.
 Continuous optimization problems will converge faster and most likely produce results with higher accuracy using gradient-based methods.

 ### How do I try it
 There are several options to install **RcppGO**: